This is a draft document for a system in preparation

 Dimensionless as the unit for dimensionless quantities then that is also fine!)

-Both traits and abundance data tie a value (category or number) to a particular taxon.
+Both traits and abundance data tie a value (category or number) to a single taxon.
 You need to format your data so that it is clear which taxon each value comes from.
 There are two possible formats:

 taxon_namedescriptor for this column.

-taxon_namedescriptor needs to contain the field name of the appropriate Taxa column.
+taxon_fielddescriptor needs to contain the field name of the appropriate Taxa column.

 Abundance is used here as an umbrella term to cover a wide range of possibilities from casual observation data ('We saw two clouded leopards on Friday on the road near F100'), through presence/absence data to precise measurements of abundances or encounter rate.